Last Updated on March 29, 2023 by Mark Ferguson

 Source: Inside Mortgage Finance; Equifax

 Not only has subprime lending seen a major decline, but mortgages have also become much harder to attain due to stringent lending standards.
-According to CoreLogic’s Housing Credit Index, loans originated in 2016 were among the highest quality originated in the last 15 years.
+Loans are still very hard to get compared to before the last crash.
 This is greatly due to the type of borrowers able to qualify for loans.
 The current average credit score for borrowers being granted mortgages is 739.
 In October 2009, the average FICO score was 686, according to Fair Isaac.
 The lowest one percent of mortgages issued have credit scores averaging 622-624.
 Compared to the average range in 2001 of 490-510, the standard to get financing has risen substantially, and as a result, the likelihood of default has dropped.
 Lenders have done this to ensure the economy doesn’t again become propped on bad loans like it was leading up to the Great Recession.

-The affordability index continues to be stacked against potential home buyers.
+It is true that the affordability index continues to be stacked against potential home buyers.
 As housing and rental prices steadily increase, wages continue to stay relatively stagnant.
 Historically, the average income-to-housing cost ratio in the U.S. has hovered near 30 percent, but in some metro areas, that number is currently closer to 40 and even 50 percent!
-This strips away the opportunity to save money as a significant portion of a person’s monthly income is going to keeping a roof over their head.
+This strips away the opportunity to save money as a significant portion of a person’s monthly income is going to keep a roof over their head.